-As in previous years, very limited information about family circumstances is known for the surrendering mothers.
+In 2012, very limited information about family circumstances is known for the surrendering mothers.
 Four of the mothers reported having other children.
 Two of the mothers were single and one mother was married; the married mother concealed her pregnancy from her husband.
 Of the three mothers who abandoned their infants, we know two lived with their families and one of these had another child.